zeplar-exe/Basic-Physics-Engine/README.md

 simulator.Start(); // Keep in mind that a simulation will automatically stop if there are no PhysicsObjects
 ```

+To start a simulation with a real-time display, call `simulator.StartWithVisuals()` instead.

 A simulation can be successfully started when Gravity and Time settings have been applied.
 It will automatically stop if all PhysicsObjects have been destroyed.